dejanpls/hashmap/README.md

 ---

-## Building your own hashmap helps you:
+## Building your own hashmap helps you learn:

+- Hashing and collisions
 - How dynamic resizing works
-- Understand hashing and collisions
-- Learn object-oriented design in JS
+- Object-oriented design in JS
-- Build foundational data structures from scratch
+- How to build data structures from scratch

 ---